How to get A Business Manager Visa In Japan? (2026 Edition)

 • Capital requirement: ¥30 million minimum (increased from ¥5 million)

-• Employee requirement: At least one full-time employee (Japanese national, special permanent resident, or holder of a Table 2 residence status such as permanent resident, spouse of Japanese national, or long-term resident)
+• Employee requirement: At least one full-time employee (Japanese national, special permanent resident, or holder of a Table 2 residence status such as permanent resident, spouse of a Japanese national, or long-term resident)

 • Japanese language requirement: Either the applicant or an employee must demonstrate JLPT N2 level (B2) proficiency or equivalent